NikonMcFly/golang-practice/README.md

 # golang-practice
 practicing golang

-This repo of trying to understand Golang syntax and becoming more skilled at it.
+This repo is random problems I did to understand Golang syntax and to become more skilled at the different libraries Golang adds right out of the box.